sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible for Developer" that I presented on Frankfurter Entwicklertage at 10th March 2016.
+You can find here the slides and the sample code of my talk "Ansible für Devs - Konfigurationsmanagement nicht nur für Ops" that I presented on Herbstcampus in Nuremberg at 31th August 2016.

 ## Running the Code Samples

-The code samples are tested with Ansible 2.0.0 and serverspec 2.29.2 .
+The code samples are tested with Ansible 2.1.1.0 and serverspec 2.31.0 .

 ### Setup Test infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps: